 If you have been served with a Interlocutory Hearing Order in any divorce or family law case in Gwinnett County, or in any other County in the metro-Atlanta area including Cobb, Dekalb, Fulton, Walton, Barrow, Hall and Forsyth counties, please do not hesitate to immediately call attorney Doug Lewis at 770-682-3765 for a free initial telephone consultation.

 Lawrenceville Attorney Douglas W. Lewis has over twenty years of experience in Gwinnett County and the Atlanta Metro area handling divorce and child custody cases, family law cases, personal injury cases, criminal defense, civil litigation cases and estate planning matters.
 If you have any questions please call the Lawrenceville office for a free initial phone consultation or to schedule an office consultation.
 You can contact attorney Doug Lewis by telephone at 770-682-3765, via email.
-Client reviews can be found on Mr. Lewis' Google + page and on his website.
+Client reviews can be found on Mr. Lewis' Google page, Avvo page, and on his website.